The Sixth Sense: Plot

-Cole is given a lead part in his school play.
+Having gained a new sense of confidence upon using his abilities, Cole is given a lead part in his school play.
 He is coached by a ghostly director and gives his performance with Malcolm looking on.
-Before leaving, Cole suggests that Malcolm try speaking to Anna while she is asleep, so she can hear his thoughts and feelings.
+Before leaving, Cole suggests Malcolm try speaking to Anna while she is asleep, so she can hear his thoughts and feelings.

-Cole tells Lynn his secret.
-When she does not believe him, he tells her that his deceased grandmother visits him and describes details from his mother's childhood that he could not have known.
-Shocked, Lynn believes him.
+After school that day, Cole tells Lynn his secret.
+When she does not believe him, he tells her that his deceased grandmother visits him, describing details from his mother's childhood that he could not have known.
+Shocked and emotional, Lynn believes him.

 Malcolm returns home to find his wedding video playing and Anna talking in her sleep, asking him why he left her.
 She drops his wedding ring, and he notices that it is not on his finger.
-Recalling what Cole told him about dead people only seeing what they want to see, Malcolm locates his gunshot injury, and he realizes that he did not survive being shot by Vincent.
+Recalling what Cole told him about dead people not knowing they are dead and only seeing what they want to see, Malcolm locates his gunshot injury, and he realizes that he did not survive being shot by Vincent.

-Malcolm has been dead the entire time while working with Cole.
-Coming to terms with the fact that he is a ghost, he lets Anna know that he had to help someone.
-Malcolm tells her that she was never second to anything and that he loves her.
-Anna's face relaxes indicating she is at peace and can move on, so Malcolm's spirit departs in a flash of light.
+Realizing that he has been dead the entire time while working with Cole, and coming to terms with the fact that he is a ghost, Malcolm lets Anna know that he had to help someone.
+He tells her that she was never second to anything or anyone and that he loves her.
+Anna's face relaxes, indicating she is at peace and can move on, so Malcolm's spirit departs in a flash of light.